hyiij/intelligent_inventories/README.txt

 * Introduction *

 The Intelligent Inventories app integrates Jira's project management superpowers with the tools you use every day!
-For Codegeist 2020, only the "Inbound Inventory" module was implemented.
+For Codegeist 2020, the "Inbound Inventory" module of Intelligent Inventories was implemented.
 This module creates a new Jira issue based on inbound inventory item details.
-A new inbound inventory item is identified by the inventory clerk (or other applicable job title) who labels the email containing the inventory details with the "Inbound Inventory" Gmail label.
-This label triggers a Zapier Zap and relays inbound inventory information to Forge.
+A new inbound inventory item is identified by the inventory clerk (or other applicable role) who labels the email containing the inventory item details with the "Inbound Inventory" Gmail label.
+This label triggers a Zapier Zap and relays inbound inventory item details to Forge.

 * Setup Instructions *